csiro-dcfp/pangeo_hpc/README.md

 	```
 	You'll get prompted for where to install conda.
 The default is home, which is quite limited for space.
 I recommend using a persistent location, e.g. `/g/data/v14/<username>/apps/` (you'll have to create the `apps` directory first).
 3. Clone this repo to a location of your choice: go to the desired location (e.g. `/g/data/v14/<username>`) and enter `git clone git@github.com:csiro-dcfp/pangeo_Gadi.git`.
 4. If you don't already have a pangeo conda environment, create one: `conda env create -f pangeo.yml`.
 This will create a new conda environment called `pangeo`.
-If you wish to use a different name: `conda env create --name pangeo -f pangeo.yml`.
+If you wish to use a different name: `conda env create --name pangeo_new -f pangeo.yml`.
-5. Activate your new `pangeo` environment and install/enable the following jupyter labextensions (you'll only need to do this once):
+5. Activate your new `pangeo` environment and install/enable the following Jupyter labextensions (you'll only need to do this once):
 	```
 	conda activate pangeo